aregtech/areg-sdk/examples/README.md

 > [!NOTE]
-> The order of starting the applications does not affect system behavior.
-The AREG SDK supports fault tolerance, meaning the system runs smoothly as long as the Service Provider, Service Consumer, and the Multicast Router (**mcrouter**) are up, regardless of their startup sequence.
+> The order in which applications start does not affect system behavior.
+Since the **AREG Framework** supports fault tolerance, the system runs smoothly as long as the Service Provider, Service Consumer, and the Multicast Router (**mcrouter**) are running, regardless of their startup sequence.

 ### Available Examples: